What Is the Difference Between a "Fault" and a "No-Fault" Divorce?

 - Maintaining a relationship for children

 Divorce records are public records.
 When a divorcing spouse makes fault a part of the divorce filings, those divorce documents are often publicly available.
-Even if one spouse wants to publicly state the fault-based ground for divorce caused by the other spouse, it can open up the possibility of public recrimination.
-For example, when one spouse accuses the other on grounds of adultery, the accused spouse could make a similar accusation, which could further complicate the divorce.
+Even if one spouse wants to publicly state the fault-based ground for divorce caused by the other spouse, it can open up the possibility that the accused spouse could make a similar accusation, further complicating the divorce.

 No-fault divorce can also make the divorce process faster, simpler, and less costly to both spouses.
-Without focusing on the fault or blame for the divorce, the couple can address the issues in dispute, including marital property division, spousal support, and child custody.
-The longer and more drawn out the divorce process becomes, the more it can cost the spouses in time and legal services.
+Without focusing on the fault or blame for the divorce, the couple can address the issues in dispute, including marital property division, spousal support, and child support.
+The longer and more drawn-out the divorce process becomes, the more it can cost the spouses in time and legal services.

-Many divorcing couples still have to maintain some level of connection after divorce because of minor children.
-Couples with shared custody may need to stay in regular contact to arrange visits, address educational issues, and maintain proper medical care.
-It is best for the children when the parents can maintain a civil relationship, which can be more difficult after a contentious divorce.
+Many divorcing couples still have to maintain some level of connection after divorce due to having minor children.
+Couples with child custody may need to stay in regular contact to arrange visits, address educational issues, and maintain proper medical care.
+It is best for the children when the parents can keep a civil relationship, which can be more difficult after a contentious divorce.

-Generally, one spouse cannot stop a no-fault divorce.
-If the non-filing spouse does not consent to the divorce, they may be able to delay the proceeding but usually cannot stop the divorce petition from being granted.
+A spouse cannot prevent a no-fault divorce, though they may be able to delay the process or contest certain aspects, such as property division or custody arrangements.
+If the non-filing spouse does not consent to the divorce, they may be able to delay the divorce proceeding.
+But they cannot prevent the court from ruling on the divorce petition.

 Thinking About Divorce?